Do you like the title? I thought it was a great way to grab your attention, and I see it worked!! The thing is I mean it!

 In my experience, whatever time you can offer, there is a dog in need you can help.

 You decide how much time you’re willing (able) to give, and they’ll find you the right dog.
 Please be realistic, and don’t feel obligated to commit to longer than you would like.
-You’ll be doing more harm than good by not being honest.
+You’ll be doing more harm than good by not being up front.

 Many people worry they may not be suitable because: they have kids; live in an apartment; are older; don’t have a lot of time…